+To assist in the event of an emergency and to keep infection out of our homes, all visitors who enter the home are requested to sign in at the entrance, using the digital sign-in system on the iPad.
+The check in process asks questions to ensure the entrant is not unwell plus provides us with a list of everyone on-site, should there be an emergency.
+If your visitor is unable to complete the electronic check in, we provide a paper version for them to use.
+Similarly, when you are going on an outing or leave the Home for any period, you are required to sign in and out in the Residents' Leave Register.
 We believe that continued contact with family, friends and community is important for everyone and we welcome your visitors, so long as there are no restrictions in place that impact this, such as COVID-19 Public Health Orders.
 While visiting, family and friends are required to conduct themselves in a respectful manner, as per our Visitors Code of Conduct.
 In the interests of privacy and dignity, in the event that you are in a shared room, guests may be asked by team member to visit you in a public area.

-In certain circumstances, such as where visitors interfere with our ability to do our work or unreasonably interfere with the rights of other residents or employees, visitors may be asked to leave the Homes.
 Catholic Healthcare has a zero tolerance of violence and abuse, and if visitors display this type of behaviour they will asked to immediately leave and the police may be called.
 Catholic Healthcare may also impose visitation restrictions if it feels they are necessary to protect our employees and residents.